 Recent News - Page 5

-Nokia today announced the Lumia 625, a mid range Windows Phone 8 smartphone, with a 4.7 inch screen and LTE (4G) connectivity.
-The WVGA (800 x 480) IPS LCD screen is the largest on a Lumia phone to date.
-Other key specifications include 8GB of internal memory, microSD card support, a dual-core Snapdragon S4 processor running at 1.2GHz, 512MB RAM, 2000mAh integrated battery, and a 5 megapixel camera with LED flash.
+Nokia today announced the Lumia 1520, a high-end Windows Phone 8 smartphone with a "phablet" form factor.
+The 1080p (1080 x 1920) IPS LCD screen, the first full HD screen on a Windows Phone handset, is the largest on a Lumia phone to date.
+Other key specifications include 32GB of internal memory (plus microSD), a quad-core Snapdragon 800 processor running at 2.2GHz, 2GB RAM, 3400mAh integrated battery and integrated Qi wireless charging, and a 20 megapixel oversampling camera with LED flash.

 Today at Nokia World, Nokia announced the Lumia 1320, a mid-range 6 inch screen smartphone running Windows Phone 8.
 Following a similar design choice as the Lumia 625, the Lumia 1320 couples Nokia's new camera app with a 5 megapixel camera, and a 6 inch LCD IPS 720p screen to a lower price point of $339 SIM free.
 It also sports 1GB of RAM, 8GB of internal storage, and micro SD card support up to 64GB.
 The Lumia 1320 is expected to launch in China and Vietnam early in Q1 2014, with other Asian, Indian, and European markets to follow.

 On October 22nd, in Abu Dhabi, Nokia is holding Nokia World, where it is expected to announce a number of new devices and accessories in a variety of form factors.
 The event kicks off at 08:00 BST (07:00 GMT).
 We'll be updating this story with our on-the-scene live coverage at the event takes place.
 You can also watch a live stream of the press conference event via Nokia Conversations.